SceneFun3D/documentation/docs/toolkit/data-downloader.md

 ```
 python -m data_downloader.data_asset_download --split train_val_set --download_dir data/ --dataset_assets <identifier list of data assets to download>
 ```
 where `<identifier list of data assets to download>` should be substituted with the identifiers of the data assets you want to download.
-For example, to download the combined laser scan, the low resolution RGB frames, depth maps and camera intrinsics, the camera trajectory and the transformation matrix, you can run:
+For example, to download the combined laser scan, the high resolution RGB frames, depth maps, camera intrinsics and poses, you can run:

 ```
-python -m data_downloader.data_asset_download --split train_val_set --download_dir data/ --dataset_assets laser_scan_5mm lowres_wide lowres_depth lowres_wide_intrinsics camera_trajectory transform
+python -m data_downloader.data_asset_download --split train_val_set --download_dir data/ --dataset_assets laser_scan_5mm hires_wide hires_depth hires_wide_intrinsics hires_poses
 ```
 You can also add `--download_only_one_video_sequence`, if you want to download only one video sequence for each scene.
 This option will reduce the storage needed and the download time.